 - you should monitor the site of the software vendor for any security updates of your installed application.

 - to increase the security of your installed application, we strongly advise you to password-protect the administration folder of your WordPress (/wp-admin).
 This can be done through the Protection -> Web access protection section of your hosting Control Panel.
-More information on the Protection interface can be found here.
+More information on the Protection interface can be found in the Web access protection section of our online documentation.
 Password-protecting the administration folder will block most of the automatic intrusion attempts.